97 Questions for Couples Guaranteed To Ignite Amazing Conversation

 These are some common needs, but each individual has emotional needs that are unique to them.

-In a loving, intimate relationship, both partners recognize and support the other person's emotional needs.
-Although you can't meet all of your partner's needs, each partner strives to respond to the other person's needs in a kind and loving way.
+In a loving, intimate relationship, both of you recognize and support the other person's emotional needs.
+Although you can't meet all of your partner's needs, each person strives to respond to the other person's needs in a kind and loving way.

 You can find a list of needs here to help you define your own.
-Share your primary emotional needs with your partner and how your partner can help you get those needs met.
+Share your primary emotional needs with your spouse and how they can help you get those needs met.

 8. What words should I never say to you even in playfulness?